shivanshdave/2020-432/projects/project2/README.md

 - Should the data not be available online, you must provide a detailed description of where the data come from, how it was gathered, and any restrictions that apply (for instance, if the data are not available to the public, be sure that we know that.)
 - You must also provide in this section evidence that you have any and all necessary approvals to use your data in a Project for this course.

-By the end of this section, make it completely clear to the reader why your chosen data is worthy of exploration in the context of your question.
+By the end of this section, be sure that you have made clear to the reader why your chosen data is worthy of exploration in the context of your reserch question.

 ## Section 4 should be labeled Ingesting and Tidying the Data